 It’s Alive!
 Bank Of America Ghetto Loans Lawsuit Brought Back From The Dead

-Bank of America has been off the radar of housing advocates who are pressuring local municipalities into suing the major banks over ghetto loans that were issued during the housing boom.
-Dozens of American cities who have sued Wells Fargo, alleging that Wells Fargo steered non-white borrowers into higher-cost loans or ghetto loans they often could not afford, even if they had good credit.
-Baltimore, Chicago, Cleveland, Los Angeles and Memphis have met with mixed success suing Wells Fargo over ghetto loans cases that have left their cities in chaos with Baltimore receiving a $175 million in damages from Wells Fargo.
+Dozens of American cities who have also sued Wells Fargo and other lenders.
+They allege Wells Fargo steered non-white borrowers into higher-cost loans they often couldn’t afford.
+However, Baltimore, Chicago, Cleveland, Los Angeles and Memphis have met with mixed success suing lenders over ghetto loans.
+These loans have also left their cities in chaos.
+Consequently, these municipalities were encouraged by Baltimore receiving a $175 million in damages from Wells Fargo.

 A 3-0 vote, the 11th U.S. Circuit Court of Appeals said a lower court erred in dismissing the claims of the Miami’s Bank of America Ghetto Loans lawsuit under the federal Fair Housing Act, over what Miami called decades of lending discrimination residential loans given to Blacks and Hispanics.